 With comparison websites spending millions on TV marketing campaigns that are watched by the masses, it has become vital for many utility suppliers to be listed on comparison websites and offer a very competitive price, in order to stay in the game.

-The four largest comparison websites – Compare the Market, MoneySupermarket, Go Compare and Confused.com are among the top 100 highest spending advertisers in the UK, but does that marketing investment reflect on utility suppliers?
+The four largest comparison websites – Compare the Market, MoneySupermarket, Go Compare and Confused.com are among the top 100 highest-spending advertisers in the UK but does that marketing investment reflect on utility suppliers?

 Comparison sites can be the difference between a high rate of customer retention for one supplier and a high rate of customer acquisition for another.
-If you don’t beat your competitors, then what is to stop your existing and potential new customers choosing your competitors over you?
+If you don’t beat your competitors, then what is to stop your existing and potential new customers from choosing your competitors over you?

-British Gas has shifted its marketing aims toward customer retention as oppose to customer acquisition.
+British Gas has shifted its marketing aims toward customer retention as opposed to customer acquisition.
 Whilst the company recognise that this approach to marketing will be a slower process to yield measurable results, they firmly believe that retention will in turn lead to acquisition.
-The Gas company hope that by marketing a wider range of tailored products and services to their existing customers, they will be able to improve customer retention.
+The Gas company hopes that by marketing a wider range of tailored products and services to their existing customers, they will be able to improve customer retention.

-The utilities sector has also cut itself a slice of the digital cake, as 40% of all searches in Q3 2017 were carried out on mobile, and a further 45% of all ad impressions were via mobile too – according to Google’s Public Utilities Report in December 2017.
+The utility sector has also cut itself a slice of the digital cake, as 40% of all searches in Q3 2017 were carried out on mobile, and a further 45% of all ad impressions were via mobile too – according to Google’s Public Utilities Report in December 2017.
 As mobile usage continues to soar, companies need to consider content created specifically for mobile users as they account for a large proportion of the market now.

 Will you get a return on investment?

-For some industries, such as utilities, the picture looks to be a lot bigger – whilst TV and digital appear to remain the main sales driving forces, its more than just creating your own marketing campaign when comparison sites need to be considered.
-Without the correct marketing, advertising or listing on comparison sites, you could fall behind.
+For some industries, such as utilities, the picture looks to be a lot bigger – whilst TV and digital appear to remain the main sales driving forces, it’s more than just creating your own marketing campaign when comparison sites need to be considered.
+Without the correct marketing, advertising, or listing on comparison sites, you could fall behind.